Vomet/YouTube-Video-Downloader/README.md

 ## Instructions
 **Instructions are incomplete**

-Note, these instructions tell you to download from Replit and upload to GitHub.
+Note, these instructions tell you to download from Replit and upload to GitHub via a commit and push.
 Then, you download from GitHub.

   1. Fork from [GitHub](https://github.com/Vomet/YouTube-Video-Downloader) repo.
   2. Connect your forked Replit to your forked GitHub repo